bernardjhuang/gamerunnersnews/_posts/2014-10-31-calculating-stat-ratios-3.md

 layout: post
 title:  "Calculating Optimum Stat Ratios - Part 3: Balanced Defense x AP Ratio"
 description: "Enjoy playing beefy AP Champions (Gragas, Swain, Singed, Maokai, and the such)?
 Ever wondered what the perfect ratio was to achieve Off-Tank Status whilst maintaining a high damage?"
+excerpt: "Enjoy playing beefy AP Champions (Gragas, Swain, Singed, Maokai, and the such)?
+Ever wondered what the perfect ratio was to achieve Off-Tank Status whilst maintaining a high damage?"
 author: "Samuel Kuo"
 author_profile: "a LoL theory crafter and an innovator that digs deep"
 author_coach: "http://gamerunners.gg/coaches/3"